The Greatest Bag Theft In History

 “A melody swift, cutting the wrong, fiends fear when they hear my final bladesong,” Zaldin cried out, defiantly, feeling his soul withering with each passing moment, yet he could not relent.
 So he sang on, “With Illidan’s gift, I’ll join the throng, to send them to doom back where they belong!”

 An arrow made purchase in his right arm, Zaldin felt it, but he was distracted by something entering his field of vision from the ceiling.
-A burning red star that glimmered in his field of vision, as if summoned by the song itself.
-The blood mage felt entire body burning as it rushed unnaturally quickly through the dungeons in hopes to escape them.
+A burning red star that glimmered into view, as if summoned by the song itself.
+The blood mage felt his entire body burning as it rushed unnaturally quickly through the dungeons in hopes to escape them.
 The enhanced movements burned his soul too.

 “With the sting of each note against demon devices they’ll deny not the power of our sacrifices!
 The Burning Legion shall fall!
 It will be extinguished!
 I am their assassin until this soul I relinquish,” he continued to sing, pained, more of a scream, “I will wage war against them with their unholy fire!
 I’ll weather the swarms with it earning their ire!
 They will not stop us even when our weapons grow blunt!
 They will not stop us!
 We live for the hunt!”